greenelab/deep-review/manuscript.md

 More recently, deep learning has shown promise working with both sequences (CNNs) [@Ohd1Q9Xw] and the incorporation of past and current state (RNNs, LSTMs) [@HRXii6Ni].
 This may be a particular area of opportunity for deep neural networks.
-The ability to recognize relevant sequences of events from a large number of trajectories requires powerful and flexible feature construction methods -- an area in which deep neural networks excel.
+The ability to recognize relevant sequences of events from a large number of trajectories requires powerful and flexible feature construction methods---an area in which deep neural networks excel.

 ## Deep learning to study the fundamental biological processes underlying human disease

-The study of cellular structure and core biological processes -- transcription, translation, signaling, metabolism, etc. -- in humans and model organisms will greatly impact our understanding of human disease over the long horizon [@ru0hjGeQ].
+The study of cellular structure and core biological processes---transcription, translation, signaling, metabolism, etc.---in humans and model organisms will greatly impact our understanding of human disease over the long horizon [@ru0hjGeQ].
 Predicting how cellular systems respond to environmental perturbations and are altered by genetic variation remain daunting tasks.
 Deep learning offers new approaches for modeling biological processes and integrating multiple types of omic data [@8SMDF816], which could eventually help predict how these processes are disrupted in disease.
 Recent work has already advanced our ability to identify and interpret genetic variants, study microbial communities, and predict protein structures, which also relates to the problems discussed in the drug development section.